-Can I Get Both SSDI & VA Disability Benefits in Waco?
+Can I Get Both SSDI & VA Disability Benefits

 When you were ready to give all of yourself by serving in the United States armed forces, the government was more than willing to accept your sacrifice and dedication.

 Now that you’re a veteran with illnesses or injuries to cope with, it’s America’s turn to support you.

 The U.S. Department of Veterans Affairs provides disability benefits that can keep you and your family on stable financial ground when you have health problems related to your service.

 And Social Security Disability Insurance (SSDI) is designed to help you when you can’t work because of severe health problems from any cause.

 Can you get both at the same time?